oasis-open/openc2-oif-orchestrator/docs/Transport.md

 * `port`: This is the default port in which your transport will be sending/listening on

 ### Option 2
-###### This is not preferred as it is not persistant across multiple instances derived from a single source.
+###### This is not preferred as it is not persistent across multiple instances derived from a single source.
 This options is better oriented for transport testing
 1. Open a web browser to the admin page of the Orchestrator
 	- This is the same log/pass as the user page
 2. From the list on the page, click 'Protocols' under 'Orchestrator'